East Kent Railway (heritage)

-At Eythorne, there is a small cafe in a General Utility Van built by BR that used to carry elephants.
-The old Selling Signal Box is also here with a history of the East Kent Railway both past and present inside.
+At Eythorne, there is a Class 365 EMU that has been converted to a restaurant and bar.
+There is a General Utility Van built by BR that used to carry elephants which is in the process of being converted to a small holiday let.
+The old Selling Signal Box is also here with a history of the East Kent Railway both past and present inside along with the original Faversham signalling panel.
 Eythorne Station plays host to a variety of features on special event days.
+Eythorne is the picture of a pretty countryside station.

 The railway holds special events throughout the year, ranging from railway enthusiast events to beer festivals along with family fun weekends.

 On the line there is Golgotha Tunnel (situated between Shepherdswell and Eythorne), 477 yd long, making it the eighth longest tunnel on a UK Heritage Railway in Preservation.
 The tunnel was built in typical Colonel Stephens style by building double track portals but only excavating a single track internally to save money.